tpo/little_shell_scripts/README.md

 	    and filter out the relevant fields.
 Used for as a help tool for manually dropping spammer IPs and networks into a firewall
+### window

+	usage: window kill
+	       window --help

+	    lets you visually select a window and then depending on the command given:

+	    kill: will send SIGTERM and then SIGKILL to the process

+	    pressing ESC while in selection mode will abort the action

 ### wping

 	usage: wping [URL]